System Image or Clone Backup

 If using a bootable USB drive, creating it is only half the battle.
 You also must get your computer to boot from it.
 Unfortunately, each computer is a bit different in this regard, so it is hard to give detailed instructions here, but for a general tutorial, see How to Boot from a USB Device or How to Boot from a CD.
 If that doesn’t help, search the Web for tips on your specific computer, perhaps using a query like “how to boot from usb lenovo thinkpad.”

-The ultimate point of all backup is the ability to restore.
+As I mentioned early on, the ultimate point of all backup is the ability to restore.
 Generally, creating a system image is fairly easy.
 The complicated part is restoring it using that CD or flash drive.
 So, my strong recommendation is to test your ability to restore.
 You don’t need to actually perform a restore, but you should at least verify you are able to boot from the CD or flash drive and access your recovery software.

 By its nature, a true clone program doesn’t offer many features.
 In contrast, in a system image program you should consider features such as the option to back up only the used sectors on the disk, the ability to compress, encrypt and/or password protect image archives, the ability to schedule regular backups, the ability to perform a backup while you are still using your system, and incremental or differential backups.
 Some programs also allow you to mount a saved image to a drive in Windows Explorer so that individual files can be viewed and restored.
 A program offering such a feature could, in theory, be used instead of the regular file backup programs already discussed, though note that creating the images can be time consuming and, depending on the program, may not permit you to work during the backup.